MemMAP/MemMAP/README.md

   pages={461--470},
   year={2019}
 }
 ```
+### Train and test

 First, `cd Specialized`,

-Then run the script use `python3 Specialized.py bodytrack_1_1M.out 20`, where argv[1] is the trace file name in folder `../data/`, argv[2] is the training epochs.
-The length of training and testing sequences are both 200k.
+Then run the script use `python3 Specialized.py bodytrack_1_1M.out 20`, where the first argument is the trace file name in folder `../data/`, the second argument is the training epochs.
+The length of training and testing sequences are both hardcoded as 200k.

 ## Cacatenated Model